Jesus-DSP/TAMIU-OS-Simulator-Project/README.md

 ## 🚀 Getting Started

-To get your copy of SimOS running locally, follow these simple steps.
+To get your copy of the simmulation running locally, follow these simple steps.

 ### Requirements
 - **C++ Compiler**: `g++` (or equivalent)